Thousands of Indonesians attempt to storm parliament to protest election law changes - ExBulletin

 Thousands of Indonesians attempt to storm parliament to protest election law changes

-JAKARTA, Indonesia Thousands of protesters tried to storm Indonesia's parliament on Thursday, tearing down part of the fence and throwing stones at police, forcing parliament to delay a vote on controversial changes to election laws that could further strengthen the political influence of incumbent President Joko Widodo.
+Indonesian police fired tear gas and water cannons to disperse thousands of protesters who tried to storm parliament on Thursday after tearing down a section of fence and throwing stones at police.

-Parliament was due to meet in an emergency session to overturn a ruling by the country's constitutional court on election procedures, while amending another.
+The unrest forced parliament to postpone a vote on controversial changes to electoral laws that could further strengthen the political influence of outgoing President Joko Widodo.

 The Constitutional Court on Tuesday rejected a challenge to an age limit that bars people under 30 from running for regional governor, which would bar Widodo's youngest son, Kaesang Pangarep, 29, from running in a regional election in Central Java.